 Cognitive behavioral therapy (CBT) is a type of talk therapy.
 It can help you deal with your feelings:

 Medicines may be used, but only along with some type of talk therapy.
 These medicines may help if you are:

 With the right help and support, you should get better quickly.
 The problem usually does not last longer than 6 months, unless the stressor continues to be present.

 Call for an appointment with your health care provider if you develop symptoms of adjustment disorder.

 Powell AD.
-Grief, Bereavement, and adjustment disorders.
-In: Stern TA, Rosenbaum JF, Fava M, Biederman J, Rauch SL, eds.
+Grief, bereavement, and adjustment disorders.
+In: Stern TA, Rosenbaum JF, Fava M, et al., eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 1st ed.
-Philadelphia, Pa: Mosby Elsevier; 2008:chap 38.
+Philadelphia, PA: Elsevier Mosby; 2008:chap 38.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.